rohitjha/brainfuck/README.md

 Installation
 -----------
 To install, simply run 'make' at the command prompt.
-This will create the executable 'brainfuck'.
+This will create the executable named 'bf'.

 Usage